huggingface/blog/bert-cpu-scaling-part-1.md

 Then, we covered and detailed the impact, and the importance of setting the thread affinity along with the trade-off between the target problem size, and the number of cores required for achieving the task.
 Also, it is important to define **which criteria**  _(i.e. latency vs throughput)_ to use when optimizing your deployment as the resulting setups might be totally different.

-On a more general note, small problem sizes (_short sequences and/or small batchs_) might require much fewer cores to achieve the best possible latency than big problems (_very long sequences and/or big batchs_).
+On a more general note, small problem sizes (_short sequences and/or small batches_) might require much fewer cores to achieve the best possible latency than big problems (_very long sequences and/or big batches_).

 It is interesting to cover all these aspects when thinking about the final deployment platform as it might cut the cost of the infrastructure drastically.
 For instance, our 48 cores machine charges **4.848\$/h** whereas a smaller instances with only 8 cores lowers the cost to **0.808\$/h**, leading to a **6x cost reduction**.